WebDev0611/Contentlunch/docs/accounts.md

 primary account and then redirect them to that account specific URL.
 It will give preference to an agency acocunt over a client acocunt.

+# Watch out:

+- Many places in the code assume a single role per user/account
+- Many places in the code only looks at whether a person is a member of an account instead of checking the actual permissions the person has.
+This is likely causing some possible privilege escalation.